4.5. Broadcom BCM283x

 Copy the respective image for your model to your SD card and name it barebox.img.

-For 64-bit, only images/barebox-raspberry-pi.img will be created, which is usable for both Raspberry Pi 3 and Raspberry Pi 4 in 64-bit mode.
+For 64-bit, only images/barebox-raspberry-pi.img will be created, which is usable for both Raspberry Pi 3 and Raspberry Pi 4 in 64-bit mode (arm_64bit in config.txt).
 No support for the Raspberry Pi 5 has been contributed yet.

 The images/barebox-raspberry-pi.img is expected to be the sole image for 32-bit also in the future.
 It contains the device trees of all supported (and enabled) variants and determines at runtime what board it runs on and does the right thing.